Total suspended solids

-Hydraulic capacity of a sewage treatment plant is the amount of sewage water that can pass through the plant.
-On average, high income countries are able to treat 70%.
+Hydraulic capacity of a sewage treatment plant is the amount of water that can be treated by the facility.
+On average, high income countries are able to treat 70% of the sewage water.
 The capacity is usually predetermined by the size of the STP, the technology used, and the amount of TSS.
 Those factors make it challenging to improve on the capacity of sewage treatment plants.

 Cellvation® takes on this challenge.
-When integrated, our process leads to an overal increase of hydrolic capacity of up to 10%!
+When integrated, our process leads to an overall increase of hydraulic capacity of up to 10%!
 In global terms this could make a substantial impact - more sewage treated by the same water treatment infrastructure.